shaloo/docs.arcana/docs/howto/integrate_auth/integrate_wagmi.md

 # Wagmi Connector

 In this tutorial, you will learn how to integrate a Web3 application that uses [wagmi](https://wagmi.sh) wallet connector to plug in the [Arcana wallet]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/index.md).
 With wagmi, Web3 developers can allow their users to easily switch between multiple wallets within a single application.
-Arcana offers a custom wagmi connector to enable use of the Arcana wallet alongside built-in options like MetaMask, WalletConnect, and Coinbase Wallet.
+Arcana offers a custom wagmi connector to enable the use of the Arcana wallet alongside built-in options like MetaMask, WalletConnect, and Coinbase Wallet.

 !!! caution "No need to install Auth SDK"

       If you are using the Auth Wagmi Connector then you simply follow the instructions below.
 This connector includes the Auth SDK.
 You do not need to install Arcana Auth SDK separately.
 No need to create a provider.
-In App.tsx, use wagmi functions.
+In the `App.tsx` file, use wagmi functions.

 ## Prerequisites